Unleashing the Powerful Potential of Women and Girls is the Key…

 The idea that we are different and separate from other people around the globe has caused the world to venture into unnecessary wars, which have led to the world suffering all kinds of setbacks including the economic recession, adverse climate change, hunger, poverty, conflict, social and gender inequalities, etc.

-This is a traditional African philosophy that offers us an understanding of ourselves in relation with the world.
-In the philosophy of Ubuntu, we believe that "a person is a person through other persons" and that there exists a common bond between us all and it is through this bond, through our interaction with our fellow human beings, that we discover our own human qualities.
-In Ubuntu, we also believe that the "suffering of others is our own suffering".
+This is a traditional African philosophy that offers us an understanding of ourselves in relation to the world.
+In the philosophy of Ubuntu, we believe that “a person is a person through other persons” and that there exists a common bond between us all and it is through this bond, through our interaction with our fellow human beings, that we discover our own human qualities.
+In Ubuntu, we also believe that the “suffering of others is our own suffering”.
 This philosophy of Ubuntu confirms the effects of globalization, which have shown that whatever happens in one part of the world, be it in the USA or Iraq for example, has an important impact on the rest of the world.
 Likewise, whatever happens in any other part of the world has a huge impact on the USA and Iraq.

 This has been demonstrated by the of Wall Street crash of 2008 whose repercussions were felt right across the globe.
 The ongoing wars around the world not only affect the countries in which the war is being fought, but the suffering and repercussions of war always spread right through the entire globe resulting in the exodus of refugees, increased hunger and poverty levels due to the global economic downturn as a result of the money spent on the war in addition to unnecessary deaths, as well as human and economic costs on both sides.
 Ubuntu speaks of the fact that my humanity is inextricably bound up in each one of us.